 The formula uses the OFFSET function to make the range dynamic.
 Let’s have a closer look at how this works.

-- Sheet1!$A$1 is used as a starting cell for the range.
-This cell should be the cell in the upper left corner of your range
+- Sheet1!$A$2 is used as a start cell for the range.
+This avoids the header which we do not want in the Data Validation list.

 - The two zeros ensure that the range does not move from its base reference.